In The Field

 Foothill College and Stanford University - Hawai'i Program

-Aloha and E Komo Mai to the 2020 Hawaii field school.
+Aloha and E Komo Mai to the 2020 Hawaii Indigenous Archaeology Field School.
 Our anthropology studies begin June 28 and run three weeks until July 18 this summer.
 If you want more information contact either Sam or Mike in Anthropology here at Foothill College or Stanford University.
 A more complete website can be found here.

 Discover with us the beauty of Hawaii as we start our community based research project.